By using our site, you agree to our cookie policy.

 How do you take photos to sell your property?
 Our property photo guide will help you take the best possible photos to sell you home.

 Photos are a key part in selling your home, so it’s worth taking the time to get them right.
 Photographs are the first chance to give buyers an idea of the space and imagine themselves making it a home.
+We’ll talk you through everything you need to take your own photos in the simple guide.
+(Don’t worry, it’s easier than you think.)

 When it comes to photos, a little planning can make a big difference.
 Preparation is one of the most important points of capturing great images of your home — you might hear this process referred to as “staging”, but it’s really just setting the scene.
-So how do you set the scene?
-Start with streamlining.
-Don’t be afraid to remove things from the space to make it feel less cluttered and create a clean, relaxing atmosphere.
-Here are a few things you can try:

 It’s all about lighting, especially when taking pictures of your home.
 Make sure to let in as much natural light as possible — this might mean finding the time when you get the most bright, natural light.
-Even if you don’t have a ton of natural light, there are a few tricks you can try:
+Even if you don’t have a ton of natural light, there are a few tricks you can try: Open any curtains and blinds Take photos at sunrise or sunset Light lamps if you don’t have enough natural light Use mirrors to maximise light

 A shot of the entrance of the house and from street view can be a nice bonus, especially if you have a front garden to show off."

-You’ve set everything up to show your home at its best, but how do you actually take a great photo?
-Well, photographers call this “composition” — but it basically means positioning your photos to make them as engaging as possible.
-Start with your camera parallel to the floor and stay clear of wonky angles.
-We’ll talk about what height to hold your camera in the next sections, but a parallel, steady camera is key.
 Next, the rule of thirds — you may want to use the grid feature on your camera, but essentially you want to make sure the focus of your image (a window, a couch, an amazing roll top bath tub) is in the middle of the photo.
 One-third of the space should be above it, one third should be below.
-Finally, show off the best features of your home with some close-ups.
-Zooming in on any particular features of your home that add character will help to sell your space.

 How do you make the most of your internal shots?
 For bedrooms, living spaces and bathrooms, it’s best to keep the camera at waist height.
 This helps to capture the floor as well as the ceiling in one shot — but it also helps to elongate your ceilings and give a sense of space.
 For kitchens its slightly different, shooting at eye level allows you to capture your cabinets and worktops.